Registered Charity · Since 1981

 What we provide

-Information about the support system for children with dyslexia and SEND in Croydon
+Information about statutory support for children with dyslexia and SEND in Croydon.

 Special Educational Needs (SEN)